 - Dell Inspiron 11.6″ HD with anti-glare touchscreen (cost around $300).

-If you have a good quality laptop, you may not actually need other video equipment.
+The good thing is, if you have a good quality laptop, you may not actually need other video equipment.
 However, using a separate webcam can create a more immersive experience for the audience.
 And you want to give them the best, don’t you?

 Read also: Choosing Camera and Microphone for a Webinar